 Together with the Brain and Spine Foundation, we have established a ‘Neuro COVID-19 response forum’.
 The purpose of the forum is to provide peer support to one another, share the latest information and advice for people with neurological conditions as this comes through, and ideally to provide a space to align messaging/activity where possible.

 Neurological Alliance member organisations should have received a link to join the forum via our latest newsletter.
 If not, or if you are having difficulty accessing the forum, please get in touch: firstname.lastname@example.org.

 Right at the beginning of the outbreak, we wrote to NICE about our concerns relating to their new rapidly produced guideline on the management of patients in critical care.
 This guideline states that the Clinical Frailty Scale should be used to assess patients to determine whether to offer critical care, without regard to age.
 We share sector concerns expressed by others (including our friends over at The Embracing Complexity Coalition) about the use of this scale.
 As it is written, the guideline fails to acknowledge that people with complex needs (e.g. autism, acquired brain injury, learning disability) could get a high score on the CFS as a result of their need for support with daily living even if they are otherwise healthy.
 This risks them being denied life-saving treatment.

 Update 27/03/20: NICE has now updated its guidance to say that the scale should not be used in certain groups including those with learning disability and cerebral palsy.

 The Neurological Alliance is supporting an NCVO campaign for Government to a financial support package for the voluntary sector, to provide the support they need to continue their vital work, at a time of critical funding need.
-We have written to some friendly MPs asking them to lend their support, and we are also supporting the campaign via social media.
-Boris Johnston has confirmed that he is working with the Secretary of State on a package, though no details have been announced as of yet.
+The Government is providing a £750m support package for UK charities during the coronavirus outbreak.
+Further information about this, as well as other sources of funding, is available on the NCVO website.